Getting Started

 3. First launch

-1. Open Rscoop from the Start Menu or run the portable exe.
+1. Open rScoop from the Start Menu or run the portable exe.

-2. On the first run, Rscoop caches your bucket metadata and package info.
+2. On the first run, rScoop caches your bucket metadata and package info.
 Let this finish before closing the app.
 You’ll see a loading state while it works.

-3. Once the tray icon shows up, you can close the window.
-Rscoop stays in the tray unless you turn that off in Settings.
+3. Once the tray icon shows up, you can close the window. rScoop stays in the tray unless you turn that off in Settings.

 4. If you didn’t install through Scoop, the built-in updater checks for new versions automatically.